 Access the series – “Global Financing Facility for Women, Children, and Adolescents: Examining national priorities, processes, and investments”

-The GFF Global Financing Facility for Women, Children, and Adolescents (GFF) was launched in 2015, in response to the need for stronger health systems and sustainable financing to address the millions of preventable deaths occurring each year.
+The GFF Global Financing Facility for Women, Children, and Adolescents (GFF) was launched in 2015, in response to the need for stronger health systems and sustainable financing to address the millions of preventable maternal and child deaths occurring each year.
 It is hosted by the World Bank.

 Key findings from the series include: